Leo Fender: The History and Legacy of the Man Behind the Guitars

 One of the company’s long-time partners and president of the Fender Sales divisions, Don Randall, was offered the chance to purchase the company.
 Lacking the funds to do so, Randall instead brokered a deal with Columbia Broadcasting Systems’ (CBS) Record Distribution subsidiary.
 He would go on as the vice president of Fender under CBS for several years.
 George Fullerton, another key early team member, stayed on as well.
 Dale Hyatt, Fender’s first partner, departed the team at this point.

-Leo himself said his goodbyes and sought better treatment for his illness.
-Maybe he was overworked, or maybe his new doctor was just really good—whatever it was, he stayed out of commission for around two months before rejoining Fender as a consultant.
-In this position, he continued to influence the company’s designs to some degree for the next five years.
+Leo himself said his goodbyes and sought treatment for his illness before rejoining Fender as a consultant within a few months.
+From this position, he continued to influence the company’s designs to some degree for the next five years.

-The Fender company under CBS is another story in its own right.
-Looking at the thriving global Fender market today, it obviously wasn’t a total disaster.
-Designs and specs were changed in many ways, most of which were seen as downgrades in quality resulting from CBS’s mass-production of the instruments. and the guitars did see periods of decline (as all instruments do, really), but in the end, the electrics pioneered by Leo Fender remained among the leading axes up to the present.
+The Fender company under CBS is another era in its own right.
+Considering the still thriving global Fender market today, it wasn’t a total disaster.
+However, designs and specs were changed in many ways, most of which were seen as downgrades in quality resulting from CBS’s mass-production of the instruments.
+However, in the end, Leo's designs proved to be un-killable, and weathered the downturn of public perception to remain the most popular guitars of all time.

 Leo Won’t Lay Down

 Leo Fender kept busy during his tenure under CBS.
-By 1966 he had formed yet another company by the name of CLF Research, dedicated to the finer points of both acoustic and electric guitar construction.
-Here, he worked on developing his own designs for bridges, pickups, and tremolo systems, as well as continuing to improve his flagship guitars for CBS’s Fender.
+By 1966 he had formed yet another company by the name of CLF Research which was dedicated to the finer points of acoustic and electric guitar construction.
+Here, he worked on developing his own designs for key components such as bridges, pickups, and tremolo systems, as well as continuing to improve his flagship guitars for CBS’s Fender.

 Bound by a non-compete clause, Leo was limited in what official undertakings he could sign up for but acted as a silent partner for the newly-formed Tri-Sonix Company beginning in the mid-60s.
 Founded by former Fender associates Forrest White and Tom Walker, the company would become Music Man before Leo officially became president following the expiration of his CBS contract.